What is ElasticSearch and when to use it?

-Hmmm, if you are here to learn about ElasticSearch then you are at the right place.
-In this blog, we are going to discuss the basics of ElasticSearch, when to use it and what are the advantages of using it.
+If you are here to learn about ElasticSearch, then you are at the right place.
+Here we will discuss the basics of Elastic Search, when to use it and its advantages.

 As per the official documentation:

-Elasticsearch helps you to store vast volumes of data and can give your required data within milliseconds.
+ElasticSearch helps you to store vast volumes of data and can give your required data within milliseconds.
 It is because instead of searching for the text directly, it searches on an index.
 Your saved data is ready to be searched as soon as it is indexed, or we can say that in near real-time.

 Basic Terms to help you around:

-1) Fields: Fields are the smallest part of the Elasticsearch.
+Fields are the smallest part of the Elasticsearch.
 Each field has a datatype and can hold a single piece of data.
-The field supports the basic data types like the Boolean, string, number, and also the advanced data types like the geodata, IP address, and many more.
+The field supports the basic data types like the Boolean, string, number, and the advanced data types like the geodata, IP address, and many more.
 Examples of the fields are name, class, roll no, location, etc.

-3) Index: You can imagine the index in ElasticSearch as the database in the Relational Database system.
+You can imagine the index in ElasticSearch as the database in the Relational Database system.
 An Index contains the documents that have similar characteristics or are logically related to each other.
 If we take an example of an eCommerce website, there will be one index for products, one for customer records and one for orders, and so on.

 We will discuss why this has been removed in the upcoming tutorials.

-5) Indices: Indices are plural of index.
+Indices are plural of index.
 If we have more than one index, then we refer to them as indices.

-4) JSON based data storage and communication.
+data storage and communication.

-6) Built-in cache: ES has a built-in cache mechanism to make the queries run faster by caching previous searches.
+ES has a built-in cache mechanism to make the queries run faster by caching previous searches.

 7) Vast documentation and excellent community support

-8) Geo-location search: Elasticserach provides the geo-location search out-of-box.
+Elasticserach provides the geo-location search out-of-box.
 This topic is in itself a separate blog which we will address in subsequent posts.

-9) Based on Rest API.
+9) Based on Rest API: